 Hey, tea lovers!
-Today we will talk about the Eclipse IDE, an Open-source & Powerpack IDE.
-Believe it or not, almost every Java Developer has used this IDE .
+Today we will talk about the Eclipse IDE shortcuts.
+Eclipse is an Open-source & Powerpack IDE.
+Believe it or not, almost every Java Developer has used this IDE.
 In fact, in most organizations, you will find that developers are using Eclipse IDE.
-Its extensive plugins & customization add-on system makes it easy to use and enhances the developer experience.
+Its extensive plugins & customization add-on system make it easy to use and enhance the developer experience.

-Let’s just jump right into it & explorer shortcuts.
-But before prepare your cup of tea to sip and learn.
+Let’s just jump right into it & explore shortcuts.
+But before preparing your cup of tea to sip and learn.

 Show Proposals : Ctrl + Space

 This shortcut will show all available proposals/options for the selected class & method.
 This gives you more information on how many implementations are available.
 There are different proposals available in eclipse so you can jump to the next proposal by pressing the same keys again.

 When there are many files and packages you don’t want to search manually and look for the file you need.
 You can use the following shortcut to do that for you.